 Many of you may think you know what poverty looks like.
 But given what poverty levels are there substantial numbers of people in the world living it every day.
 You can see it, you can smell it, you can feel it, it is not so pleasant for you or for your daily living requirements.

-When poverty exists there are no street cleaners picking up after daily trash, there are not enough policemen to go around and do an adequate job, people’s ADL skills are so low that you often have to hold your nose from the stench in crowded public transport systems.
+When poverty exists, there are no street cleaners picking up after daily trash, not enough policemen to go around and do an adequate job, people’s ADL skills are so low that you often have to hold your nose from the stench in crowded public transport systems.

 Let’s help people better manage themselves their homes and communities to not delve in poverty so that the upper “land lords” gain the wealth only.
 Share the wealth, live in and with integrity.